lenstronomy.Util package

 x, y position information in two 1d arrays

-Returns grid with linear transformation (deltaPix and rotation)
+Returns grid with linear transformation (delta_pix and rotation)

 Parameters:

-• numPix – number of Pixels
+• num_pix – number of Pixels

 Returns: